Strengthening SADC trade in alternative fuels

 South Africa’s potential to export to other SADC countries is expected to increase as its economy expands

 The main impediment to trade between countries that are vulnerable to oil price changes and Zambia, a large producer of biofuels, is high transportation costs

 Many of the Southern African Development Community (SADC) countries are heavily reliant on petroleum products, particularly in their transport sectors.
-While these countries have domestic refineries to process crude oil into a usable product, they do not produce crude oil themselves.
+Most of these countries do not produce crude oil themselves.
 Instead, they are dependent on imports which makes them vulnerable to global price shocks.

 Using an economic model, we estimated that in the long run a 1% increase in the global oil price will lead to a 2.9% decrease in the real GDP of SADC member states.
 This implies a potential need for regional production of, and the development of a regional market in, alternative fuels such as biofuels and natural gas.
 The SADC currently has a Regional Indicative Strategic Development Plan, but it focuses on electricity generation.
 SADC countries should collectively recognise their vulnerability to global oil price increases and formulate regional policies and strategies to promote the production of biofuels and natural gas as potential substitutes.

 Total, the multinational oil and gas company, has recently announced a major offshore natural gas discovery on the Brulpadda Prospect, situated south of Mossel Bay in South Africa.
 Mozambique also has large amounts of natural gas that are currently being exploited by, among others, Sasol, with some of this natural gas being exported to South Africa.
 And, both Zambia and Mozambique have substantial potential for biofuel production, but due to various constraints, this potential remains largely unexploited.